Taking The

 Treatment Approaches :

-• Cognitive Behavioral Therapy (CBT) - Utilizes evidence-based therapeutic techniques to assist individuals in understanding and reframing their thoughts, emotions, and behaviors for lasting positive change.
+• Cognitive Behavioral Therapy (CBT) - CBT is the main treatment modality I use in sessions.
+It is an evidence-based treatment used to assist individuals in understanding and reframing their thoughts, emotions, and behaviors for lasting positive change.

-• Play Therapy - Designed for young children, this approach utilizes play as a natural and effective means for them to communicate and express their thoughts and feelings.
+• Play Therapy - Play is an essential part of every child’s life.
+Play therapy uses play as a natural and effective means for children to communicate and express their thoughts and feelings.
 Through play therapy, children are provided with a safe and supportive environment where their emotions can emerge naturally, allowing for better understanding and processing by both the child and the therapist.

-• Supportive Parenting for Anxious Childhood Emotions (SPACE) - A parent-based treatment program for children and adolescents with anxiety, OCD, separation anxiety, and related disorders focuses on empowering parents with the tools and strategies necessary to support their child's emotional well-being.
-This approach typically involves educating parents about their child's specific anxiety condition, teaching effective behavioral techniques, and fostering skills to manage anxiety-provoking situations at home.
+• Supportive Parenting for Anxious Childhood Emotions (SPACE) - Anxiety in children is becoming more common than it used to be.
+SPACE is a parent-based treatment program for children and adolescents with anxiety, OCD, separation anxiety, and related disorders focuses on empowering parents with the tools and strategies necessary to support their child's emotional well-being.
+SPACE involves educating parents about their child's anxiety, teaching effective behavioral techniques, and fostering skills to manage anxiety-provoking situations at home and in the community.

-• Eye Movement Desensitization and Reprocessing (EMDR) - An eight-phase psychotherapy approach that involves recalling a distressing memory while engaging in bilateral stimulation to enhance the brain’s processing of the memory.
+• Eye Movement Desensitization and Reprocessing (EMDR) - I am EMDRIA trained in EMDR.
+EMDR is an eight-phase psychotherapy approach that I use with children, adolescents, and adults.
+It involves recalling a distressing memory while engaging in bilateral stimulation to enhance the brain’s processing of the memory.

-• Unified Protocols (UP) - A cognitive-behavioral therapy approach that does not treat each disorder separately but instead targets common underlying factors and aims to promote healthier emotional coping and management.
-This approach helps individuals develop more flexible thinking, increase emotional awareness, and build effective strategies to regulate emotions, leading to improved overall mental health and well-being.
+• Unified Protocols (UP) - UP is a cognitive-behavioral therapy approach that does not treat each disorder separately but instead targets common underlying factors and aims to promote healthier emotional coping and management.
+I use this approach to help individuals develop more flexible thinking, increase emotional awareness, and build effective strategies to regulate emotions, leading to improved overall mental health and well-being.

-• Trauma Focused Cognitive Behavioral Therapy (TF-CBT) - Is designed for children and adolescents who have experienced traumatic events focuses on addressing the emotional, behavioral, and cognitive impacts of trauma in a structured and supportive way.
+• Trauma Focused Cognitive Behavioral Therapy (TF-CBT) - TF-CBT is designed for children and adolescents who have experienced traumatic events.
+It focuses on the creation of a trauma story to address the emotional, behavioral, and cognitive impacts of trauma in a structured and supportive way.

-• Safe and Sound Protocol Therapy (SSP) - Designed to support the regulation of the autonomic nervous system using specially filtered music.
+• Safe and Sound Protocol Therapy (SSP) - I am trained in SSP to help individuals with a history of trauma continue their healing journey.
+SSP is designed to support the regulation of the autonomic nervous system by using specially filtered music.

 Counseling Services